ryanchyshyn/vehicle_detection/README.md

 There are some visible false positived on the video.
 And there are different approaches to fix it.
 The first way is to introduce some filtering like "low pass" filter for heat map (i.e. something like `value = prev_value * (1 - alpha) + new_value * alpha`).
-The second way is to adjust better classifier paramers and feature extraction algoright.
+The second way is to adjust better classifier paramers and feature extraction algorithm.
 Finally this project is adjusted to the input video and most likely will fail on another video.
 So there is third way - implement vehicle detection in completely different way.
 But this is a subject for another project I believe.